nlemoine/transmit-favorites-to-ssh-config/README.md

+# DEPRECATED

+This script has been rewritten in JavaScript and has moved to https://github.com/nlemoine/transmit-2-ssh-config

 # Transmit favorites to SSH config

 This little tool is born because I was bored to keep both my SSH config file and Transmit favorites in sync, filling twice the same informations over and over.